 The Company will, from time to time, issue flow-through shares to finance exploration programs undertaken in Canada.
 Pursuant to the terms of the flow-through share agreements, these shares transfer the tax deductibility of the qualifying resource expenditures to investors.
 On issuance, the Company allocates the flow-through share using the residual method into i) share capital, ii) warrants and iii) flow-through share premium, equal to the estimated premium, if any, investors paid for the flow-through feature, which is recognized as a liability.
 Upon expenditures being incurred, the Company derecognizes the liability and recognizes a deferred tax liability for the amount of the tax reduction renounced to the shareholders.
 The premium is recognized as other income and the related deferred tax is recognized as a tax provision.
+Proceeds from the issuance of flow-through shares are restricted to be used only for certain Canadian resource property exploration expenditures incurred within a two-year period.

-There are no flow-through share requirements at March 31, 2021 (December 31, 2020 - \$62,455).
+There are no flow-through share requirements at June 30, 2021 (December 31, 2020 - \$62,455).
 The Company has until December 31, 2022 to incur the required flow-through expenditures but has met its required flow-through expenditures in the first quarter of 2021.